 From the mountainous pottery-filled village of Agiasos in the south and the ancient towns of Petra and Mithymna in the north, to the Petrified Forest in the west and the neoclassical architecture of Mytilene in the east.
-Lesvos truly has something for every style of traveller and is one of the best places to visit in Greece.
+Lesvos Greece truly has something for every style of traveller and is one of the best places to visit in Greece.

-…and that’s without mentioning the food, ouzo, beaches, adventure and wildlife!
+…and that’s without even mentioning the food, ouzo, beaches, adventure and wildlife!

 *Note: Don’t miss the traveller tips and our travel video at the end of the post.

 As with its neighbour, Chios Island to the south, tourism in Lesvos was hit hard during the recent refugee crisis.
 Because of the island’s proximity with Turkey, this was one of the first stops refugees made when fleeing their war-torn homes in search of a better future in Europe for themselves, and their families.

 Foreigners flooded the shores, with the people of Lesvos island helping out in every way they could – providing blankets, shelter and food, plus assistance with registering these people at the administration centers.